 Furthermore, PII now includes online identifiers such as mobile device IDs and IP addresses under certain circumstances.
 Generally, a data set becomes PII when it uniquely identifies a person, even when each specific piece of information is insufficient to do so by itself.
 Thus, a mobile device ID can become PII when combined with a place of employment or telephone number.

-As we can see, managing your mobile device fleet is a critical aspect for GDPR compliance.
+As we can see, managing your mobile device fleet is a critical aspect of GDPR compliance.
 Especially in 2018, when BYOD has seen a resurgence, with a MarketsandMarkets study indicating adoption rates of 36 percent as of the beginning of 2017.

 As mobile usage in corporations intensifies over time, there will be no excuse for not treating this subject with the seriousness it deserves.
 Time to get crackin’!